iZettle/api-documentation/pusher-api/user-guides/create-subscriptions.md

 2. Compare the newly calculated signature with the value in the HTTP header `X-iZettle-Signature` and take actions accordingly.

-## Step 5: Avoid webhook requests timeout
+## Step 5: Prevent webhook requests timeout
 Webhook requests time out 10 seconds after the Pusher API sends the events to the destination URL on your server.

 To avoid webhook requests failing, configure your server to handle them as soon as possible.
-So the destination URL can respond to the Pusher API before the timeout.
+So that the destination URL can respond to the Pusher API before the timeout occurs.
 A best practice is to handle webhook requests in the background.

 To handle webhook requests in the background:
 1. Insert webhooks in a queue.
 2. Process the webkooks from the queue in background workers.

->**Tip:** If your server is deployed on a platform as a service (PaaS), such as Amazon Web Services, check whether the PaaS can queue and process webhooks in the background.
+>**Tip:** If your server is deployed on a platform as a service (PaaS) like Amazon Web Services, check whether webhooks can queued and processed in the background.

 ## Related task
 * [Delete subscriptions](delete-subscriptions.md)